 She has lectured extensively on employment discrimination and family law matters and has been a participant, presenter, and advocate for sexual harassment training programs.
 She also has experience as an independent sexual harassment investigator on behalf of employers.

 Ms. Serratelli is committed to providing pro bono service to her community.
 She has served on various Boards of charitable and non-profit organizations and is a trained CASA (Court Appointed Special Advocate) in Cumberland County.
-She has been instrumental in developing the Dauphin County CASA program and serves as Vice Chair of the Board of Directors of Dauphin County CASA and is a member of the Board of Directors of PA CASA.
+She has been instrumental in developing the Dauphin County CASA program and serves as President of the Board of Directors of Dauphin County CASA and is a member of the Board of Directors of PA CASA.
 She was appointed by the Governor in January of 2018 to serve on the Victims Advisory Committee of the Pennsylvania Commission for Crime and Delinquency.

 After earning her B.A. in English from the University of Vermont in 1975, Ms. Serratelli received her Juris Doctorate from Capital University Law School in Columbus, Ohio in 1978.
 During her time in law school, she co-authored a law review article on child support issues.
 She was admitted to practice before the Pennsylvania Supreme Court in 1978.
 Subsequently, Ms. Serratelli was admitted to the U.S. Third Circuit Court of Appeals; the United States Supreme Court; U.S. District Court, Middle, Eastern and Western Districts.

 Ms. Serratelli founded what would become Serratelli, Schiffman, & Brown P.C. in 1978 to offer her services as a family and employment attorney.
 Steven J. Schiffman then joined in 1980 to form the partnership of Serratelli and Schiffman.
 When Judge Serratelli was appointed in June 2016, the firm was renamed Schiffman, Sheridan & Brown, P.C.